 The Farm Tech exhibit highlights the Midwest’s big industry, agriculture.
 Tractors, farm equipment and even baby chicks incubating are available for view.

-Various travelling exhibits will often come to the Museum of Science and Industry throughout the year and usually cost an additional admission price.
+Various traveling exhibits will often come to the Museum of Science and Industry throughout the year and usually cost an additional admission price.

 The Museum of Science and Industry is just 8 miles from my Chicago, Illinois law office.
 Directions below.